thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 | **Status** | ✅ **SAFE** | ⚠️ **CAUTION** |
 | **Buffer Remaining** | 76 slots | 52 slots |

-### Mathematical Proof

-**Case A: Hourly Schedule**
-$$
-T = 60 \text{min}
-$$

-$$
-R_{60} = \left( \frac{1440 / 60}{100} \right) \times 100\% = \mathbf{24\%}
-$$

-**Case B: 30-Minute Schedule**
-$$T = 30 \text{min}$$
-$$R_{30} = \left( \frac{1440 / 30}{100} \right) \times 100\% = \mathbf{48\%}$$

 ### Final Decision
-30 Minutes during active development and maintenace of tools while under continous deployment and allow for continual uptime for users to interact with the production server upto 20 minutes when the project life cycle has reached it's Stewardship phase and is no longer undergoing development of new features given the (financial) constraints previously mentioned.
+30 Minutes during active development and maintenace of tools while under continous deployment and allow for continual uptime for users to interact with the production server upto 20 minutes when the project life cycle has reached it's deployed monitoring phase and is no longer undergoing development of new features given the (financial) constraints previously mentioned.

-An additional layer of security for risk migitation can be to omit triggering changes to deploy and develop in an local enviornment when working in the backend.
+An additional layer of security for risk migitation can be used to omit deploying changes and develop in an local enviornment when working in the backend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Database:

 This project was initially scoped for the use of AWS database services; opting for dynamoDB, to support both structured and unstructured data types as a way to demonstrate use of AWS Cloud infrastructure.
 However, the free license expires after a year or when credits end.
-An alternative database solution from reviewing [Vercel documentation](https://vercel.com/docs/storage#choosing-a-storage-product) was identified sufficient for latency, durability, and consistent performance in this proof of concept; designed for as "real-time" as possible, Edge Config.
+An alternative database solution from reviewing [Vercel documentation](https://vercel.com/docs/storage#choosing-a-storage-product) was identified sufficient for data type, data size, latency, durability, and consistent performance in this proof of concept; designed for as "real-time" as possible, Edge Config.

 The selected database and it's respective [limits and pricing](https://vercel.com/docs/edge-config/edge-config-limits) has been conducted using [Edge Config API Endpoint](https://vercel.com/docs/edge-config/using-edge-config#querying-edge-config-endpoints) to ingest third party API data not otherwise manually scraped, transformed, and loaded into the github repository.

 ### Algorithmic model:
-Refactoring previous proprietary financial technology, the minimum viable product for this deliverable will be to feed in coinbase API REST API calls to our database and displayed onto the frontend.
+Refactoring previous proprietary financial technology, the minimum viable product for this deliverable will be to feed in financial API data using [Coincap OpenAPI](https://pro.coincap.io/api-docs) to our database and displayed onto the frontend.
 This will be the basis dataset for fresh data being accumulated overtime upto the storage limitations of the database where "expired" data will be removed.
+Depending on availabile captail, a comparison of [treasury data](https://fiscaldata.treasury.gov/api-documentation/) may also be done with respects to a mutual time freqeuency for analyzing trends and predicting the differences between the data sets in a real world fashion to understand the relationship of paper currency to crypto currency.

 note: Algorithmic models & methods are inherently static by design.